 Generally, the older the car, the less the diminished value claim, if there is one at all.
 Cars lose their value over time, and at a certain point, the car's value may not change all that much, even if it is damaged in a collision, and requires repair.

 Loss of Use

-When the claim involves a total loss, the insurance company may make an offer, and in a “take it or leave it” kind of way, cut off the rental car if the offer is not accepted.
-Or, even if the offer is accepted, the insurance company may cut off the rental immediately.
-Some companies will allow a reasonable extension so that the car owner can find and purchase another car.
-Others do not.
+When the claim involves a total loss, the insurance company may make an offer on the car's fair market value in a “take it or leave it” kind of way, and cut off the rental car immediately after making the offer.
+Some companies will allow a reasonable extension on a rental so you can find and purchase another car.
 If you suspect that your car is a total loss, you may want to consider looking for a replacement car early in the process to avoid any problems with the rental car.